elijahr2411/sandwichbot/README.md

 ```

 To run the bot:
-1. Edit the main.py file and insert your bots token in the bottom (inside the `bot.run` field
+1. Rename `config.example.py` to `config.py` and insert details into the fields
 2. **OPTIONAL:** Remove the Heroku environment files (`Procfile`, `requirements.txt`, and `runtime.txt`)
 3. Run main.py

-Note that eventually a config file will be added to insert your token, but this is far from a production version.